haribharadwaj/protocols/Records.md

 ### Data sharing for papers

+We will practice open-science as much as possible.
-Individual subject (processed) data and code to reproduce figures should be shared with papers.
+Individual subject (processed) data and code to reproduce figures should be shared/shareable with papers.
 Example:
 - For an EEG study, a ```.mat``` file with individual ERPs and time-frequency matrices, along with code to plot figures from them would be appropriate.